 To give more value to the formula, it can be broken down by different values, thus making a more intensive study of what your company’s monthly income is and even including in the case of SaaS such important data as the differentials in fees, both negative and positive, which can help a lot to analyze whether your fees/subscriptions are well adjusted.

-- New MRR: New customers who have come to the application
+- New MMR: New customers who have come to the application

-- Expansion MRR: Customers who have improved their subscriptions
+- Expansion MMR: Customers who have improved their subscriptions

 - Churned MMR: Customers who have left the application